PickWheel/docs/en/Random Country Generator.md

 ### Is it free to use?

 Yes.
-PickWheel is 100% free with no ads or required registration.
+PickWheel is 100% free.

 ## Try the Random Country Generator Now!